Union Pacific Corporation (UNP) Just Got Our Attention

 Sponsored

+The average price from analysts is $273.56, which is $50.62 above the current price.
 UNP currently public float of 626.46M and currently shorts hold a 1.08% ratio of that float.
-Today, the average trading volume of UNP was 3.82M shares.
+Today, the average trading volume of UNP was 3.80M shares.

 UNP’s Market Performance

-UNP stocks went up by 0.13% for the week, with a monthly drop of -8.01% and a quarterly performance of -5.64%, while its annual performance rate touched 6.05%.
-The volatility ratio for the week stands at 2.36% while the volatility levels for the past 30 days are set at 2.41% for Union Pacific Corporation.
-The simple moving average for the period of the last 20 days is -1.62% for UNP stocks with a simple moving average of 0.21% for the last 200 days.
+UNP stocks went down by -4.09% for the week, with a monthly drop of -8.01% and a quarterly performance of -8.38%, while its annual performance rate touched -1.77%.
+The volatility ratio for the week stands at 2.76% while the volatility levels for the past 30 days are set at 2.36% for Union Pacific Corporation.
+The simple moving average for the period of the last 20 days is -6.49% for UNP stocks with a simple moving average of -6.02% for the last 200 days.

 Analysts’ Opinion of UNP